10 Interesting Facts About Mangroves

 As mentioned, most trees can't live in saltwater, but mangroves have adapted to live in high-salinity environments along coasts around the world.
 In addition to filtering salt out of sea water, their unique root systems help them stay upright in soft, waterlogged soils and give them access to oxygen and nutrients.

-2. Mangrove forestS protect an estimated 341 threatened species around the world (and not just fish and shellfish!)
+2. Mangrove forests shelter an estimated 1,500 species (and not just fish and shellfish!)

+15% of those species are threatened with extinction.
 Thanks to their intricate root systems, they provide nesting, nursery and feeding grounds for many aquatic organisms, including juvenile fish of thousands of species, oysters and mussels, mudskippers, lemon sharks, and manatees.
-Above the ocean surface, mangroves also provide critical habitat for cranes, eagles, monkeys, and even tigers!
+Above the ocean surface, mangroves also provide critical habitat for cranes, eagles, monkeys, and even tigers.

 Two undeniable symptoms of climate change are rising sea levels and increasingly extreme storm surges — and mangroves are a natural solution to protect against the devastation caused by both.
 A wave passing within 100 meters of a mangrove forest can lose around 2/3 of its energy.
 Experts estimate that mangrove ecosystems prevent more than $65 billion in property damages, and reduce flood risks for around 15 million people every year.